 I want to teach my athletes how to live balanced lives while pushing their bodies to the limit.
 I want them to love the people around them.
 I want them to find a greater purpose to their lives other than just sports.
 I want them to experience God’s love while passing it on at the same time.
 I love my job!

 As a father, I want my children growing up knowing that I love them unconditionally.
 I want them to learn solid work ethics to pursue all of their goals with the same determination.
 However, I want their lives balanced with love for others and God.
 My job as a father is one that I take very seriously.
 If any of you are fathers or mothers, there isn’t a sport on earth more important than them.
 I promise that it can all be balanced.

 I want all of you to crush your goals.
 Don’t mistake me here!
 I just want you live fulfilling lives while crushing your goals.
 Here are my main points:

-- Life is not about how good of an athlete that you become.
-It is about the amount of good that you do with your abilities.
+- Life is not about how good of an athlete you become.
+It is about the amount of good you do with your abilities.

 - Being a balanced athlete will lead to a longer and healthier career.

 I want all of you to go out there and crush your goals.
 I just want you to avoid the lonely pitfall I experienced because I lost focus on the real goal.

 I want you to become a World Champion who changes the world by helping the lives of others with your influence.
 Now go out there and change the world!